Solutions

 Reality Capturing

-Our research results as well as our basic technology for reconstruction, visualization and semantic modelling are used in the reality capturing tool 3DWorx of our industrial partner rmDATA, which enables planners to quickly create a 3D model of existing buildings from point clouds derived from laser scans or photogrammetry.
-Additionally, the entire reconstruction chain from scan to finished product can be mapped and the derivation of relevant geometries, e.g. to facilitate the creation of plans, is also made easy.
+Our cutting-edge research outcomes and foundational technologies in reconstruction, visualization, and semantic modelling have been seamlessly integrated into the reality capturing tool 3DWorx, developed by our industrial partner rmDATA.
+This tool empowers planners with the ability to efficiently generate high-quality 3D models of real-world structures using point clouds obtained from laser scans or photogrammetry.
+Furthermore, it offers a comprehensive reconstruction pipeline, encompassing the entire process from scan to the final product.
 Our Geospatial Visualization, Semantic Modelling and Acquisition Research Group is specialized in the field of reality capturing and reconstruction.

 BIM